Adam-Zaghloul/transistor-audio-amplifier/README.md

 ## Overview

-A fully discrete 3-stage audio amplifier designed to drive an **8 Ω speaker** from a 3.5 mm audio source (smartphone or computer).
-Every stage was analyzed with **DC bias-point and AC small-signal calculations** before assembly, simulated in **Multisim**, then built and validated on breadboard with an oscilloscope.
+I designed and built a fully discrete 3-stage audio amplifier to drive an **8 Ω speaker** from a 3.5 mm audio source.
+I analyzed each stage with **DC bias-point and AC small-signal calculations** before assembly, simulated the full circuit in **Multisim**, then built and validated the design on breadboard with an oscilloscope.

-The design achieves **~44.3 dB of voltage gain** across the full audio bandwidth (20 Hz – 20 kHz), exceeding the 40 dB target specified in the design brief.
+The amplifier achieves **~44.3 dB of voltage gain** across the full audio bandwidth (20 Hz – 20 kHz), exceeding the 40 dB target in the design brief.

+---

+## What I Built

+- **Designed** the 3-stage architecture from scratch: common-emitter preamp → emitter-follower buffer → Darlington power stage
+- **Calculated** the DC bias point for Q1: Vb, Ve, Ic, Vc, Vce, and dynamic emitter resistance (re)
+- **Calculated** AC voltage gain: G1 = Rc / re = 163.6 (~44.3 dB) — verified against the 40 dB target
+- **Designed** the input and output coupling capacitors (C1, C2) and emitter bypass capacitor (C3) for full audio bandwidth coverage
+- **Simulated** the complete circuit in Multisim — verified bias point, gain, bandwidth, and THD before breadboard assembly
+- **Assembled** the circuit on breadboard and connected a 3.5 mm audio jack as the input source
+- **Tested** audio output quality by driving an 8 Ω speaker with music from a smartphone
+- **Measured** voltage gain and bandwidth using an oscilloscope at multiple frequencies
+- **Troubleshot** Q3 thermal saturation — identified the root cause, substituted the BDX53C Darlington, and added R5 (1 Ω) current-limiting resistor
+- **Verified** the fix with the oscilloscope — captured waveforms before and after every corrective change
+- **Validated** final performance: 44.3 dB gain, 20 Hz – 20 kHz bandwidth, THD < 5 %
+- **Documented** the full design in a technical report including theory, calculations, simulation results, and test data

 ---